 - Flange mount housings allow the option to have the electronics parallel to the target to minimize the distance between the target and the back of the sensor.

 Whether the concern is a minimum length, a maximum length, an existing bore diameter, or necessary features for holding the sensor when mounting there may be multiple aspects of the shape and size of the housing to be considered when designing a custom sensor.
 Consider the following if a custom housing design is required.

-- In applications where the sensor is sealing into a pressurized motor or other assembly with a smooth barrel and an o-ring,, the housing diameter, bore diameter, o-ring groove dimensions, pressure, and temperature range are all factors in determining the correct o-ring requirements.
+- In applications where the sensor is sealing into a pressurized motor or another assembly with a smooth barrel and an o-ring, the housing diameter, bore diameter, o-ring groove dimensions, pressure, and temperature range are all factors in determining the correct o-ring requirements.